Tyreek Hill Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 - With eight targets in the red zone this season, Hill has been on the receiving end of 23.5% of his team's 34 red zone pass attempts.

-- The Chiefs, who rank fifth in the NFL in points scored, have dropped back to pass 61.1% of the time while running the ball 38.9% of the time.
+- The Chiefs, who rank fifth in the NFL in points scored, have attempted a pass 61.1% of the time while running the ball 38.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Titans.